Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 You can either chose to start with a template or start empty.
 As you can see, it's not only able to build .Net applications using Visual Studio, but also Xamarin and Xcode.
 Choose the Visual Studio template and click *Next*.

-You can then select the settings of on which repository the build will be run, and which branch will be used to do the build.
-A checkbox at the bottom can be used to define if you want the build to be run at each checkin.
+You can then select the settings of on which repository the build runs, and which branch is used to do the build.
+A check box at the bottom allows to define if you want the *build* run at each check-in.

 ![alt text](/images/2015-11-12-vs-online-build-squirrel-windows/Create_New_Build_Definition_Settings.JPG "Create New Build Definition Settings")

 Select the correct repository and branch and click on the *Create* button.

-A default build definition is created with the four following steps pre-defined:
+A default build definition with the four following steps pre-defined:

  ![alt text](/images/2015-11-12-vs-online-build-squirrel-windows/Default_build_definition.jpg "Default build definition")

 * **Visual Studio Build** - Relatively self-explanatory, allows you to build your application.
 It should already be pre-configured and ready to use.
 It will search for a `.sln` file and start the build process on the contained projects.
 It also has the ability to *Restore Nuget Packages* automatically.
 * **Visual Studio Test** - By default, this step will search all compiled dlls that contain *test* and will try to run unit tests on it.
 The step will fail if Unit tests have failed, making sure you don't publish things that have non-passing unit tests.
 * **Index Sources & Publish Symbols** - This step is useful if you're using *.pdb* files to help you debug your application.
-It will basically copy all your *.pdb* files to a *symbols folder* so that it can be retrieved and used for debugging sessions.
+It will basically copy all your *.pdb* files to a *symbols folder* to retrieve and use for debugging sessions.
-* **Publish Build Artifacts** - This steps allows you to copy binaries and other files created by the build process on a server of file share so that they can be downloaded.
-Very useful for debugging and testing the build project, will copy the files that you have selected and allows to be downloaded as a .zip file.
+* **Publish Build Artifacts** - This steps allows you to copy binaries and other files created by the build process on a server of file share to download.
+Very useful for debugging and testing the build project, will copy the files that you have selected and allows to download as a .zip file.

 ##Get the latest version of the sources from the source control##